bdurand/secret_keys/README.md

 # now, when we save, the value for api_key is encrypted
 secrets.save("/path/to/file.json")

+# or get a Hash with the encrypted data to handle it yourself
+secrets.encrypted_hash
 ```

 Note that since the hash must be serialized to JSON, only JSON compatible keys and values (string, number, boolean, null, array, hash) can be used.
 The same holds for YAML.